aimms/function-reference/elementary-computational-operations/time-functions/periodtostring.rst

 		display sp_periodName ;
 	endblock ;

-Prints the following in the listing file:
+prints the following in the listing file:

 .. code-block:: aimms